-AS is a chronic inflammatory condition that can cause pain and potentially permanent damage to the joints of the spine.
-The inflammation is caused by the immune system mistakenly attacking healthy tissues.
+AS is a chronic inflammatory condition.
+It can lead to pain and potentially permanent damage to the joints of the spine.
+In AS, the immune system mistakenly attacks healthy tissues, causing inflammation and damage.

-It is a type of biological “disease modifying anti-rheumatic drug” (DMARD).
-These are drugs that directly act to modify the underlying cause of the condition, by preventing, rather than just reducing, the inflammation.
+Cosentyx is a type of biological “disease-modifying anti-rheumatic drug” (DMARD).
+These are treatments that directly act to modify the underlying cause of the condition by preventing, rather than just reducing, the inflammation.

 Cosentyx in clinical trials

-The randomized, double-blind, placebo-controlled Phase 3 MEASURE 1 clinical trial (NCT01358175) enrolled 371 AS patients who were intolerant or were not responding to standard treatments.
+The randomized, double-blind, placebo-controlled Phase 3 MEASURE 1 trial (NCT01358175) enrolled 371 AS patients who were intolerant or were not responding to standard treatments.
 The trial took place at 67 sites in North America, South America, Europe, and Asia.
-Patients were assigned randomly to a high (150 mg) or low (75 mg) dose of Cosentyx, or a placebo, administered as an injection under the skin.
-By week 16, the ASAS20 response rates were 61 and 60 percent, respectively, in patients given a high or low dose of Cosentyx, a significant increase compared to the placebo, where only 29 percent of patients responded.
+Researchers assigned patients randomly to a high (150 mg) or low (75 mg) dose of Cosentyx, or a placebo, which they received as an injection under the skin.
+By week 16, the ASAS20 response rates were 61% and 60% respectively, in patients who received a high or low dose of Cosentyx.
+This was a significant increase in comparison to the placebo, where the ASA20 response rate was only 29%.

 The randomized, double-blind, placebo-controlled Phase 3 MEASURE 2 clinical trial (NCT01649375) enrolled 219 AS patients.
-The trial, which is still ongoing, took place at 53 sites in North America, Europe, and Asia.
-The trial is expected to be completed by October 2018.
-The results demonstrated that the higher (150 mg) doses of Cosentyx were associated with a significant improvement in the number of patients achieving an ASAS20 or higher response, compared to patients given a placebo.
-By week 16, the ASAS20 response rates of patients on high doses of Cosentyx were 61 percent, compared to 28 percent in the placebo group.
+The trial took place at 53 sites in North America, Europe, and Asia.
+The results demonstrated that the higher (150 mg) dose of Cosentyx led to a significant improvement in the number of patients achieving an ASAS20 or higher response, compared to patients who received a placebo.
+By week 16, the ASAS20 response rates of patients on high doses of Cosentyx were 61%.
+This was 28% in the placebo group.
 Additional results from this trial that researchers published in the journal Annals of the Rheumatoid Diseases demonstrated that patients who did not receive prior anti-TNF treatments (another type of biological DMARD) responded well to high doses of Cosentyx.
 By week 16, 68.2% of Cosentyx-treated patients achieved ASAS20 compared to only 31.1% of patients who received a placebo.

 The most common side effects of Cosentyx are fevers, headaches, muscle aches, sore throat, blocked or runny nose, tiredness, and weakness.